 - Forest nurseries and gathering of forest products

-Employment was in slow decline between 2005 and 2009 and has since leveled off.
+Employment was in decline between 2005 and 2009 and has since leveled off.
 It is currently varying seasonally in a band between 8,000 and 10,000 jobs.

 Forestry and logging is a highly seasonal industry.
 Employment generally grows throughout the spring and peaks in August.
 Employment often stabilizes for a month or two in the fall before dropping off as winter rains begin.